 There are tutorials covering everything from a quick start with the engine, all the way to material reference node library tutorials, with lighting, particles, and more lessons along the way.

-It’s possible, if you haven’t signed up with PluralSight before, to take advantage of a free trial and give it a test drive before you have to pay.
+It’s possible if you haven’t signed up with PluralSight before, to take advantage of a free trial and give it a test drive before you have to pay.
 It won’t give you enough time to get through everything, but you can see if you’d like to spend 30 or 60 dollars and take a month or two to work your way through the Unreal tutorials they offer.

 If you’re looking for a quick tutorial that takes you through the steps to start a project, beginning with downloading the software and opening a new file, give this tutorial a look.

 It’s largely text-based with pictures worked in (and the occasional humorous illustration).
-This tutorial could be helpful if you like some serious breakdown in your step-by-step walkthroughs.
+This tutorial could be helpful if you like some serious breakdowns in your step-by-step walkthroughs.
 He helpfully includes applicable troubleshooting advice for known trouble spots, which can help to keep you moving forward.

 He also teaches “good hygiene” in your coding.
-Not only does he help you build a game, he helps you keep things clean behind the scenes, a habit that he says is worth building early on.
+Not only does he help you build a game, but he also helps you keep things clean behind the scenes, a habit that he says is worth building early on.
 We tend to agree with him there.

 Part 1 of this tutorial shows you how to build a 2D side scroller game using Blueprint.
 Part 2 of the tutorial teaches you how to spawn loot!
 WHO DOESN’T LOVE LOOT?!